chrisbroski/goal-math/essay2.md

 ### Abstract

 Though all constructed objects display instinctual desire inherent in the construction of their physical design and behavior, they don't necessarily share the desire of their creator.
 For a machine to internalize the intent to accomplish a goal, it must have *emotional desire*.
-The simplest system of emotional desire has two requirements: 1) Random variation for exploration outside of initially programmed behavior, and 2) Subjective sensors that indicate if the consequences of actions are beneficial or harmful to the eventual success of the primary goal.
+The simplest system of emotional desire has two requirements: 1) Random variation for space to explore outside of initially programmed behavior, and 2) Subjective sensors to indicate if the consequences of actions are beneficial or harmful to the eventual success of the primary goal.
 This simple system can be given foresight by the addition of the ability to associate objective situation to previously experienced subjective senses.
 The basic mathematics of these processes are demonstrated in functioning computer code.

 ### Mathematical Notation